PrestaShopCorp/docs.cloud.prestashop.com/docs/src/10-validation-checklist/README.md

 When a module is submitted for technical validation, it must first pass the [validator](https://validator.prestashop.com).
 Some issues will lead to an automatic rejection.

-Then, the the technical team will make sure the following rules have been followed.
+Then, the technical team will make sure the following rules have been followed.

 ## Common Rules